jasonchadwick/website-old/pages/qudit-pulses.md

 # Quantum optimal control for high radix computation

 In the summer of 2021, I began research with the <a href="https://www.epiqc.cs.uchicago.edu/" target="_blank" rel="noopener noreferrer">EPiQC</a> group at the University of Chicago (I will now be starting a Ph.D. there in September) working under advisor Fred Chong.
 My goal was to determine the durations of high radix quantum logic gates, which I did by generating optimal quantum control pulses for various gates.
-The purpose of this research was to determine whether high radix computation offered a speed advantage over typical 2-state quantum computing (spoiler alert: it looks like it does!).
+The purpose of this research was to determine whether high radix computation offered a speed advantage over typical 2-state quantum computing.

-This project has led to a poster at QIP 2022 and publications at <a href="https://arxiv.org/abs/2206.14975" target="_blank" rel="noopener noreferrer">QCE 2022</a> and ASPLOS 2023 *(under review)*.
+This project has led to a poster at QIP 2022 and publications at <a href="https://arxiv.org/abs/2206.14975" target="_blank" rel="noopener noreferrer">QCE 2022</a> and ASPLOS 2023 (under review).

 ### High radix quantum computation